vinosubi/Streams-Example-part1/README.md

 ```

 ##
-**3. Find the count of male and female employees present in the organization...**
+**3. Find the count of male and female employees present in the organization.**

 ```java
 Map<String, Long> noOfMaleAndFemaleEmployees = empList.stream()